-Named the “Little Zoo that Could” in a series of shows by Animal Planet for its efforts to protect its animals and rebuild following a hurricane, the Alabama Gulf Coast Zoo is preparing to open in its new location in late 2019.
+Named the “Little Zoo that Could” in a series of shows by Animal Planet for its efforts to protect its animals and rebuild following a hurricane, the Alabama Gulf Coast Zoo is preparing to open in its new location.

-The zoo, which opened its doors in 1989, will cease operations at its existing location on Ala.
-Hwy.
-59 on Sept.
-30 in preparation for its move just a few miles north of the Intracoastal Waterway Canal bridge.
+The zoo, which opened its doors in 1989, will move just a few miles north of the Intracoastal Waterway Canal bridge.

 Already open at the new 25-acre location is the Safari Club Gulf Shores restaurant, which is receiving rave reviews from locals and visitors alike.